Lindsey Harris

-Lindsey Burke Harris (born November 19, 1993) is an American professional soccer player who plays as a goalkeeper for Houston Dash of the National Women's Soccer League (NWSL).
+Lindsey Burke Harris (born November 19, 1993) is an American professional women's soccer player who plays as a goalkeeper for Al-Qadsiah of the Saudi Women's Premier League.

 College career

 Harris played for the Tar Heels of the University of North Carolina at Chapel Hill from 2012 to 2016, redshirting during her freshman year.
 In total, she made 65 appearances and recorded 2 assists for the Tar Heels.

 Club career

 Harris made her NWSL debut on April 9, 2021.
+She made her Liga BPI debut on May 6, 2023.

+On July 20, 2023, Harris signed a short-term goalkeeper replacement contract with Portland Thorns FC after a knee injury to Thorns backup keeper Lauren Kozal.
+In October 2023, she joined Saudi club Al Qadsiah.

+In her first season in Saudi Arabia, she won the award for Best Goalkeeper in the Saudi Women's Premier League and the SAFF Women's Cup.